-- A. All policies subject to these requirements shall be included in one of the product groups defined by Section 2.A.1, Section 2.A.2 and Section 2.A.3 below.
+- A. All policies subject to these requirements shall be included in one of the VM-20 Reserving Categories, as specified in Section 2.A.1, Section 2.A.2 and Section 2.A.3 below.
 The company may elect to exclude one or more groups of policies from the stochastic reserve calculation and/or the deterministic reserve calculation.
 When excluding a group of policies from a reserve calculation, the company must document that the applicable exclusion test defined in Section 6 is passed for that group of policies.
-The minimum reserve for each product group is defined by Section 2.A.1, Section 2.A.2 and Section 2.A.3, and the total minimum reserve equals the sum of the Section 2.A.1, Section 2.A.2 and Section 2.A.3 results below, defined as: - 1.
-Term Policies All term policies are to be included in Section 2.A.1.b unless the company has elected to exclude a group of policies from the stochastic reserve calculation and has applied the stochastic exclusion test (SET) defined in Section 6, passed the test and documented the results. - a.
-For the group of term policies subject to Section 3.A.1 for which the company did not compute the stochastic reserve: the sum of the policy minimum NPRs for those policies plus the excess, if any, of the deterministic reserve for those policies determined pursuant to Section 4 over the quantity (A-B), where A = the sum of the policy minimum NPRs for those policies, and B = any due and deferred premium asset held on account of those policies. - For the group of term policies subject to Section 3.A.1 for which the company b. computes all three reserve calculations: the sum of the policy minimum NPRs for those policies plus the excess, if any, of the greater of the deterministic reserve for those policies determined pursuant to Section 4 and the stochastic reserve for those policies determined pursuant to Section 5 over the quantity (A-B), where A = the sum of the policy minimum NPR's for those policies, and B = any due and deferred premium asset held on account of those policies.
+The minimum reserve for each VM-20 Reserving Category is defined by Section 2.A.1, Section 2.A.2 and Section 2.A.3, and the total minimum reserve equals the sum of the Section 2.A.1, Section 2.A.2 and Section 2.A.3 results below, defined as: - 1.
+Term Reserving Category All policies and riders belonging in the Term Reserving Category are to be included in Section 2.A.1.b unless the company has elected to exclude a group of them from the stochastic reserve calculation and has applied the stochastic exclusion test (SET) defined in Section 6, passed the test and documented the results. - a.
+For the group of policies and riders for which the company did not compute the stochastic reserve: the sum of the policy minimum NPRs for those policies plus the excess, if any, of the deterministic reserve for those policies determined pursuant to Section 4 over the quantity (A-B), where A = the sum of the policy minimum NPRs for those policies, and B = any due and deferred premium asset held on account of those policies. - b.
+For the group of policies and riders for which the company computes all three reserve calculations: the sum of the policy minimum NPRs for those policies plus the excess, if any, of the greater of the deterministic reserve for those policies determined pursuant to Section 4 and the stochastic reserve for those policies determined pursuant to Section 5 over the quantity (A-B), where A = the sum of the policy minimum NPR's for those policies, and B = any due and deferred premium asset held on account of those policies.